9 steps to launch a successful asset management program

 5. Will the system process and display the information you need to make both strategic and project decisions?

 To help navigate through these questions, and others that will come up in the implementation process, an experienced consultant can be a valued partner in the process.
-As an example, here are some of the services Bartlett & West offers:
+As an example, here are some of the services an experienced consultant may offer:

 - Identifying, uploading and analyzing existing infrastructure data